dmandache/dmandache.github.io/_pages/cv.md

 **Causes I stand for :** social equity, gender equality, LGBTQ rights

-> If you made it to here maybe you want to [download my resume](http://dmandache.github.io/files/CV_en.pdf).
+> If you made it this far maybe you want to [download my resume](http://dmandache.github.io/files/CV_en.pdf).